All Articles

 • Store bottled water securely in your vehicle in case you’re ever stranded, for your vehicle, yourself and your passengers.

 • Never leave pets or people in a car in the summer heat.
-According to Texas A&M University’s AgriLife Today, Texas is the state where the most children have died from being left in hot cars.8 Even when the outside temperature is only 80 degrees, the interior of a closed car can reach 114 degrees in half an hour.
+According to the Austin American-Statesman7, Texas is the state where the most children have died from being left in hot cars.
+Even with the windows rolled down or parked in the shade, an interior can heat up fast.

 Tropical storms and hurricanes

 Stay off the roads if you can; if you have a problem on the road, emergency responses may be delayed while crews are stretched thin.
-After the worst has passed, the Texas General Land Office urges drivers9 to avoid driving into standing water and watch for downed power lines in the roadway.
+After the worst has passed, avoid driving into standing water and watch for downed power lines in the roadway.

 Fall: Changing seasons, changing hazards